openssl/openssl/doc/designs/quic-design/quic-api.md

 mechanisms for optimising sending/receiving data if this can be achieved.
 Note that OpenSSL does not need to implement support for this in its own `BIO`s in its initial releases - but adding support for it in the API enables others to do so, and enables it to be added easily to OpenSSL's own `BIO`s at any point.
+Initially OpenSSL's own dgram BIO can simply convert requests to send multiple messages to sequentially sending/receiving single messages.

 The existing API also provides no support for setting/obtaining the local address for a message to be sent/received.
 This may be useful in the case where